-- Institute of Political Sciences is considered a part of this campus, even though it functions autonomously
+- The Institute of Political Sciences - which is part of the university but functions autonomously

 Note: You can get the best tutors for French courses Montreal on Superprof.

-If you're planning to study in France, you might consider this metropolis, located on the Mediterranean.
+If you're planning to study in France, you might consider heading to Aix-Marseilles.

-Officially cited as the European Capital of Culture, it has maintained that reputation, and added the distinction of being the European Capital of Sport in 2017.
+This city was officially cited as the European Capital of Culture as well as the European Capital of Sport in 2017.

 Reasons why we count it as superior for international students is its excellence and diversity in education.

-This city, located at the foot of the Alps, is an important university center for science and engineering programmes.
+Grenoble is located at the foot of the Alps, and is renowned around the world for its excellent science and engineering programs.